kyma-project/api-gateway/docs/user/tutorials/01-00-create-workload.md

     EOF
     ```

-4. Verify if an instance of the HttpBin Service is successfully created.
+4. Verify if an instance of the HTTPBin Service is successfully created.

     ```shell
     kubectl get pods -l app=httpbin -n $NAMESPACE